Park OPEN at Stanford Ave. Entrance/Parking Lot and park area

 Parking is available in Lot G. Remaining lots will be closed or otherwise affected by Ohlone College construction projects.
 There is a $2 parking fee Monday through Saturday until 5pm, when school is in session.
 Parking is free on Sundays, holidays, and after 5pm on Saturdays.
 Parking lot vending machines take cash or credit cards.
 Overnight parking is not allowed at Ohlone College.

-Hiking the Peak Trail from Ohlone College Parking Lot
+A park visitor’s video showing the Peak Trail from the Ohlone College parking lot.

 The Stanford Avenue Staging Area is located at the east end of Stanford Avenue, off Mission Blvd.
 This staging area provides very limited parking and is usually full especially on weekends and holidays.